pyxem/pyxem/doc/user_guide/distributed_big_data.rst

 Big Data
 ---------

 4-D STEM datasets are large and difficult to work with.
-In ``pyxem`` we get around this by using a lazy loading approach.
+In ``pyxem`` we try to get around this by using a lazy loading approach.
 This means that the data is not loaded into memory until it is needed.